chandru-python/multi-sensor-data-fusion/README.md

 # 🚗 Multi-Sensor Data Fusion for Self-Driving Cars

-## Using LiDAR, Camera, and Kalman Filter
+## Using LiDAR, Camera, and Kalman

 ---